-Disabled DJ robbed of turntables he got for Christmas
+$6800 donation revives robbed DJ's dreams

 But with no fingerprints left at the crime scene, only the public can help.

-"Surely a friend would know if another friend had suddenly acquired a very rare and expensive piece of equipment," Mrs Baylis said.
+"Surely a friend would know if another friend had suddenly acquired a very rare and expensive piece of equipment," Ms Baylis said.

 "We are trying to stay positive and hopeful, so he can progress in his chosen career."